Omenia/robotframework_for_apis/README.md

 But as usual, we decided to challenge ourselves.

-So one line should be enough, for everyone:
+So, one line should be enough.
+For everyone:

 ```robot
 *** Settings ***